 We can see that the consumption of non - renewable resources is once more found to have the highest value in the production modules.
-This is because a large quantity of natural gas is consumed within the factory, and non - renewable fuels such as natural gas and coal are used to generate the large amount of electricity we use.
+This is because a large quantity of natural gas is consumed within the factory to generate the large amount of electricity we use.
 The contribution to this impact from the other modules is very small and primarily due to the non - renewable resources consumed during transportation.